AvnerCohen/file-conf-cache/readme.md

 ##### Reader method

-Reader method is left for the client to implment to allow functionallties such as default value:
+Reader method is left for the client to implment to allow functionalities such as default value:
 ````js
 function readerMethod (_, key, defaultValue){
   return _[key] || defaultValue;